grpc/proposal/A14-channelz.md

 message ChannelTraceEvent {
   // High level description of the event. string description = 1;
   // Status/error associated with this event.
-  google.rpc.Status status = 2;
+  // Optional, only present is Status != OK. google.rpc.Status status = 2;
   // When this event occurred.
   google.protobuf.Timestamp event_timestamp = 3;
   // The connectivity state the channel was in when this event occurred.
   ChannelConnectivityState state = 4;
-  // uuid of referenced subchannel.
+  // channel_id of referenced subchannel.
   // Optional, only present if this event refers to a child object.
 For example,
   // this field would be filled if this trace event was for a subchannel being
   // created.